Further particulars of offers

 You may be asked to pay the General Council and Graduation fee or completion fee at the beginning of your studies.

-All the information contained on this page can be found in the Further particulars of offers 2018-19 (PDF, 679 KB).
+All the information contained on this page can be found in the further particulars of offers 2018-2019 (PDF) .

-All teaching and learning is organized though one of the University’s schools, which have a Director of Teaching who oversees the delivery and development of teaching and learning.
+All teaching and learning is organised though one of the University’s Schools, which has a Director of Teaching who oversees the delivery and development of teaching and learning.
 These all work with the coordinators of individual modules and with programme or year coordinators (where appropriate) to ensure that teaching and learning provision is carefully planned and delivered, and that new developments and changes are channelled for approval to the appropriate committees.
 Directors of Teaching, programme, year and module coordinators are all established members of academic staff – such as teaching fellows, professors and lecturers.